MOxUnit/MOxUnit/docs/modox/index.md

     -   Expressions with the "for" keyword are not supported in Octave because `evalc` does not seem to support it
     -   It is possible to indicate that an expression throws an exception, but not *which* exception.

-## Use with travis-ci and Shippable
+## Use with travis-ci

-MOdox can be used with the [Travis-ci] and [Shippable] services for continuous integration testing.
+MOdox can be used with the [Travis-ci] services for continuous integration testing.
 This is achieved by setting up a `travis.yml` file.
 For an example in the related MOxUnit project, see the [MOxUnit travis.yml] file.